Deepak00619/polling/README.md

     ```

 ## Realtime Chart Display if no Votes Exist in the Database
-If the user starts the application with a fresh database (ie. no votes have yet ben cast), the chart will not display voting in realtime until **all categories have at least 1 vote**.
+If the user starts the application with a fresh database (ie. no votes have yet been cast), the chart will not display voting in realtime until **all categories have at least 1 vote**.
 One solution is to set the initial properties in the `voteCounts` object to 0 if the object is found to be empty using the code below in `main.js`

 ```typescript
     // Set initial Data Points - example adapted to be consistent with Brad's original project